ECS Full Form

 • There is a provision to set a maximum debit amount.
 Under no circumstances an amount higher than the maximum limit set will be deducted from the account.

-How does ECS work?
+How Does ECS work?

 ECS Mandate is nothing but a standing instruction given for debit of a certain amount to the credit of a specific account mentioned in the Mandate.
-It is an authorisation given to debit the bank account on a specified date for a specified amount.
+It is an authorization given to debit the bank account on a specified date for a specified amount.

 The Clearing House, on the specific due date, debits the bank account and credits the amount to the beneficiary’s account.
-It could be a loan account, bank account of another individual and, in case of utility bills, the concerned organisation.
+It could be a loan account, bank account of another individual and, in case of utility bills, the concerned organization.

 The ECS user can terminate the ECS whenever required without providing any reasons.